30 Group risk management

 30.2.1 Initiation of risk assessment

 The Group risk assessment cycle takes place every two years unless otherwise mandated by the Board of Directors or by a triggering event.
 A review during the intermediate year assesses the need for action.

 In a first step, the Board of Directors determines the risk acceptance and appoints the risk assessment team.
 The risk acceptance defines which combinations of risk characteristics (probability and severity of damage) are acceptable and which are not acceptable for the Group.
 This definition is the basis for the risk classification (see below).
 The risk assessment team includes representatives from various functions and disciplines such as Finance, Quality & Regulatory, Advisory & Support, Operations and Internal Audit.

 The risk assessment team follows the process that is presented below:

 30.2.2 Risk identification

-The risk assessment team conducts annual workshops to identify potential risks in the following categories:
+The risk assessment team conducts periodic workshops to identify potential risks in the following categories:

 Furthermore, the risk assessment team considers the results of all other risk management activities within the Group: